Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumeria.md

 ---
 Sumer is the oldest civilization in [[Mesopotamia]] in modern day Iraq.
 The name Sumer comes from what the [[2.
 Akkadian Empire|Akkadian]] people called them, sumerians instead called their land "kengir".
 Sumerians also referred to themselves as the "black-headed people".

+Before the [[2.
+Akkadian Empire|Akkadian Empire]] Sumeria consisted of several city-states with a common language and culture.
+Wars between city-states was very common and cities were sacked back and forth.

 It is disputed where the Sumerian people came from.
-Some argue they came from the [[Indus valley]], some argue they came from the Caucasus, some even argue they came from Northern Africa.
-We do not know for certain where they came from.
+There are theories that they come from the [[Indus valley]], the Caucasus, or Northern Africa.

 ## History of Sumeria